getnikola/nikola/docs/manual.rst

-      -F, --available-formats   List all available input formats -s                        Schedule the post based on recurrence rule -i ARG, --import=ARG      Import an existing file instead of creating a placeholder -d, --date-path           Create post with date path (eg. year/month/day, see NEW_POST_DATE_PATH_FORMAT in config)
+      -F, --available-formats   List all available input formats -s                        Schedule the post based on recurrence rule -i ARG, --import=ARG      Import an existing file instead of creating a placeholder -d, --date-path           Create post with date path (e.g. year/month/day, see NEW_POST_DATE_PATH_FORMAT in config)

 The optional ``path`` parameter tells Nikola exactly where to put it instead of guessing from your config.
 So, if you do ``nikola new_post posts/random/foo.txt`` you will have a post in that path, with "foo" as its slug.
-You can also provide a directory name, in which case Nikola will append the file name for you (generated from title).
+You can also provide a directory name, in which case Nikola will append the file name for you (generated from the title).

 The ``-d, --date-path`` option automates creation of ``year/month/day`` or similar directory structures.
 It can be enabled on a per-post basis, or you can